DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/user-needs/user-needs.md

 **As a project lead I need to keep applicants informed so they know exactly what's going on and don't get any surprises.**

 ### PL4.01
-As a project lead I need to manage the schools and trust's expectations of the conversion timescales and dates	I can avoid conflict and frustration from the school and trust.
+As a project lead I need to manage the schools and trust's expectations of the conversion timescales and dates so I can avoid conflict and frustration from the school and trust.

 ## PL5
 **As a project lead I need to process the conversion project optimally (quickly, correctly) so risks are minimised.**